luksecurity/env/README.md

-# 🛠 Pentest Setup
+# 🛠 Blackpearl

+Automated and modular bootstrap script to provision a full Ubuntu-based penetration testing workstation.

+⚠️ This repository is a **fork of the original xct setup**, with architectural and tooling improvements.

 ## 🖥 Preview

 <p align="left">
   <img src="assets/setup.png" width="800">
 </p>

-Automated and modular bootstrap script to provision a full Ubuntu-based penetration testing workstation.

-⚠️ This repository is a **fork of the original xct setup**, with architectural and tooling improvements.

 ---

 ## ✅ Changes in this fork